IBMStreams/sample.netflow/README.md

 * The `NetflowStoreCollector` collects the Netflow data from the router and makes the data aggregation and transmits the data to `NetflowStore`.
 * One or more  `NetflowStoreCollector` job are located in every datacenter.
-* The connection from `NetflowStoreCollector` to `NetflowStore` is currently a HTTP Post and requires the Endpoint-Monitor application on CP4D,
+* The connection from `NetflowStoreCollector` to `NetflowStore` is currently a HTTP Post and requires the Endpoint-Monitor application on Cloud Pak for Data.
-* The application logic is able to compensate network outages up to a certain amount of time
+* The application logic is able to compensate network outages up to a certain amount of time.

 ### NetflowStore